-As a G Suite administrator, you can allow users of third-party videoconferencing systems to join your domains’ Hangouts Meet video meetings.
-These systems include SIP/H.323 from Cisco, Polycom, Lifesize, Sony, and others.
-You can also use Microsoft Skype for Business clients and Surface Hub.
+As a G Suite administrator, you can let users of standards based (SIP/H.323) third-party videoconferencing systems join your organization’s Google Meet video meetings.
+These systems include:

 Before you begin

-- Download the latest release of the Pexip Infinity software platform for the hypervisor or cloud platform of your choice.
+- Download the latest release of Pexip Infinity for the hypervisor or cloud platform of your choice.

-- Install and configure the Pexip Infinity Fusion gateway to work with Hangouts Meet.
+- Install and configure the Pexip Infinity Fusion gateway to work with Meet.

 - Click Meet settings.

-- Next to Interoperability, check the Turn on interoperability with other systems box.
+- Click Interoperability and check the Turn on interoperability with other systems box.